outfox/fennecs/www/cookbook/staples/3Body.md

 var world = new World();
 const int bodyCount = 3;

-// Determine starting positions var p1 = new Vector3(-10, -4, 0);
+// Define the initial positions of the bodies var p1 = new Vector3(-10, -4, 0);
 var p2 = new Vector3(0, 12, 0);
 var p3 = new Vector3(7, 0, 4);

-// Create our Body Components
-// These will serve both as "Attractor" relations
-// as well as the "Bodies" themselves var body1 = new Body{position = p1, mass = 2.0f};
+// Create the Body components for each celestial body var body1 = new Body{position = p1, mass = 2.0f};
 var body2 = new Body{position = p2, mass = 1.5f};
 var body3 = new Body{position = p3, mass = 3.5f};

-// Set up our three suns
-var sun1 = world.Spawn();
+// Spawn the entities representing the celestial bodies var sun1 = world.Spawn();
 sun1.Add<Force>();
 sun1.Add(new Position {Value = body1.position});